admiralrohan/fakeact/notes.md

 # Note: For my rough work

-## Plan
+## Requirements

 Want to display a simple Counter in HTML
 First only one component, append everything into root div Later will think about composing multiple components

-Next plan passing on props
-Then reusing the Counter component, initialize with diff initial count
+### Starting limitations:

-For blog, first without hierarchy, then hierachy, then onclick listeners For now, no parentless elements, eg. use span for strings.
-Don't pass without parent.
+- No parentless elements, eg. use span for strings.
+Don't pass without parent
+- No self-closing tags yet eg. img

+### Plans:

+- JSX without hierarchy (DONE)
+- Remove wrapper div inside compile function (DONE)
+- Also removes spaces(eg. 'div>\n \t\t\t\t\t') - use trim() (DONE)
+- Add hierachy (DOM childs) (DONE)
+- Bug `</p>a` (Loose element after closing tag in same line)
+- Pass on initialCount prop
+- Reuse the Counter component, initialize with diff initial count
+- Add onclick listeners
+- If tagName starts with caps, then call the function.
+Else it's HTML DOM tag.
+- Bug : You can only pass one element only to ReactElement (Must use wrapper component)
+- Add margin-right (Inline styles)
+- React fragment (Dummy container component)

+## Rough work

 div
 span -> pop
 /span -> pop

-React fragment: You can only pass one element only Wrapper component

-Also removes spaces(eg. 'div>\n \t\t\t\t\t')
-Hierarchy
-error: can only compile one element (remove wrapper div inside compile function) Add margin-right onClick

 1: "div>"
 2: "span>Hi"